 The safety of each child is a primary concern of the Pearl Public School District.
 Our school district has spent considerable time and effort planning and practicing safety and security measures appropriate for dealing with major critical incidents.
 Every school has a school safety plan, which is part of the district's comprehensive crisis management plan.
 Teachers, staff, and students participate in appropriate training covering a variety of potential crises.
-The school district employs School Resource Officers who are assigned to the middle and high schools and who are available to assist at the elementary schools.
+The school district employs a District Safety Advisor and School Resource Officers who are assigned to the schools.
 The school district works closely with city and county law enforcement, the Emergency Management Agency, and other public safety departments.